-Erin is Blue Beyond’s Office Manager and Operations Assistant, with expertise in leading and managing people.
+Erin is Blue Beyond’s People Operations Manager, with expertise in leading and managing people.
 Leading 30+ women through the Castro Valley Women’s Huddle has allowed her to practice skilled listening, finding common ground with others, and bringing people together toward a shared goal.

 Erin’s past career experiences creating systems for volunteer training, retention, and recognition at UCSF Children’s Hospital and organizing and executing an annual Fall Festival for patients at UCSF helped prepare her for her role at Blue Beyond.
 During her time working with children in hospitals, Erin also maintained the inventory of development supplies, learned to build quick rapport with others, and became expert at organizing, scheduling, and ensuring task completion for maintenance and housekeeping at a co-op preschool.